Introduction

 The three main crop types grown organically are cereals, vegetables (including potatoes), and other arable crops.

-• The area of organic land used to grow cereals was 49,498 hectares in 2022.
-This represents 1.6% of all UK agricultural land used to grow cereals in 2022.
+• The area of organic land used to grow cereals was 50 thousand hectares in 2023.
+This represents 1.6% of all UK agricultural land used to grow cereals in 2023.

-• The area of organic land used to grow vegetables (including potatoes) was 10,319 hectares, representing 4.4% of all land used for vegetable growing in 2022.
+• The area of organic land used to grow vegetables (including potatoes) was 10 thousand hectares, representing 4.8% of all land used for vegetable growing in 2023.

-• The area of organic land used to grow other arable crops was 10,687 hectares in 2022.
-This represents 1.0% of all land used for growing other arable crops in 2022.
+• The area of organic land used to grow other arable crops was 11 thousand hectares in 2023.
+This represents 0.9% of all land used for growing other arable crops in 2023.

 The latest organic farming statistics can be found on gov.uk